Skip to main content

 Specialism formed

 Magento partner from 2009.
-Enterprise programmes for retail, B2B, manufacturers.
-Integration patterns harden.
+Enterprise work across retail, B2B and manufacturing.
+Integration patterns hardened into a method.

 2015-2022